skubed0007/nasembler/Infos_MD/SYNTAX_REFERENCE.md

 ## Basic Structure

-A NASembler program consists of a sequence of statements, each on its own line.
+A nasembler program consists of a sequence of statements, each on its own line.
 Each statement can be:

 - A section declaration
 - A label definition